 - And any mixture of the above should be suitable too.

-If your dog is not mentioned above, especially short-nosed dogs that struggle with breathing (pugs, bulldogs, mastiffs, Boston terriers), rather seek advice from your local vet or do short shaded walks around your neighborhood.
+If your dog is not mentioned above, especially short-nosed dogs that struggle with breathing (pugs, bulldogs, mastiffs, Boston terriers), rather seek advice from your local vet or do short shaded walks around your neighbourhood.
 Unfit dogs, overweight dogs, puppies, old dogs, and unsocialized dogs should be kept at home, or taken out to venues that cater to their needs.

 How old must a dog be to be ready to join you on your parkrun?

-Any of the above mentioned breeds over the age of 2 years is perfectly fine.
+Any of the above-mentioned breeds over the age of 2 years is perfectly fine.
 If your pup is younger than this, you run the risk of injuring the animal as their bones and muscles have not properly developed yet.

 Is your dog fit enough to run 5km?